markhildreth/markhildreth-github-io/content/projects/space-trouble/index.md

 * Early on, there were some hickups getting the item to upload.
-I think this is because, despite the fact that the Feather M0 is a well-supported board, some of the documentation for it is copy-paste and led me down a rabbit hole to try to upload using the wrong instructions.
-Once this was resolved, it was pretty cake.
+I think this is because, despite the fact that the Feather M0 is a well-supported board, some of the documentation for it is copy-paste and led me down a rabbit hole to try to upload using different boot loader instructions.
+I'm trying to verify that this is the case and will create an issue if that is the case.
 * The Rust crates out there split between using hal-embedded and not, but the ones that do make it easy to put stuff together.
 * Once I hit a point where I was able to constantly get things working, I found that I was able to